-Fail immediately - If selected, the pipeline will be cancelled whenever an Important failure occurs.
+Cancel Immediately - If selected, the pipeline will be cancelled whenever an Important failure occurs.
 This is essentially emulating a user manually rejecting each failure.

-Continue immediately - If selected, the pipeline will proceed automatically whenever an Important failure occurs.
+Approve Immediately - If selected, the pipeline will proceed automatically whenever an Important failure occurs.
 This is essentially emulating a user manually approving each failure.

 Now you define the parameters controlling the production deployment.
 The three available options are as follows: